 Wild hognose snakes are found in areas with loose, sandy soil, so the best hognose substrate would be loose and burrowable:

 - Sand/soil mix: Composed of 30% play sand and 70% organic (untreated) topsoil, or 3 cups of sand for every 7 cups of soil.
 This mixture holds burrows that don’t collapse, and closely mimics their natural environment.
 Replacing some of the topsoil in this ratio with peat moss can help it retain more moisture for Eastern and Southern species.

 - Lugarti Natural Reptile Bedding: NRB holds moisture well and has odor control properties.
 Unpacked it may be able to hold burrows.

-- Aspen chips/shavings: Cheap and attractive.
+- Aspen chips/shavings: Cheap and easy to clean.
 Does not hold moisture or burrows.

 Impaction should not be a danger with these substrates as long as correct temperatures are provided and the snake is well hydrated.
 Don’t be alarmed if you never see your snake outside of mealtime — hognoses just really love to burrow!

 Bad hognose substrates

 - Coconut fiber